abiquo/abiquo-chef-agent/README.md

     chmod +x install-centos.sh
     ./install-centos.sh

+## Building the gem

+The build process has been tested on Ruby 1.9.3 and all gem versions have been pinned assuming this.
+Consider using a Ruby manager or you may have to manually fix some side issues.

+    gem install bundler    # Only if the gem is not yet installed bundle install
+    bundle exec rake

+This will generate the `abiquo-chef-gem` in the `pkg` folder.

 ## Contributing to abiquo-chef-agent

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet